thiagolvlsantos/json-predicate/README.md

 ## Predicates

-The objective of this API is to create a `Predicate<Object>` based on a JSON specification of attributes and logical operations.
+The objective of this library is to create a `Predicate<Object>` based on a JSON specification which includes different types of predicates.
+The general idea is that these JSON predicates can be build using a GUI and be used in `filter` operations.

-An example of a JSON predicate:
+An example of a JSON predicate filtering objects (or maps) whose field/key called 'name' contains the String 'project':
 ```json
 {
    "name": {